Back

 Frequently Asked Questions

-My 4 year 4 month old has started refusing naps.
-Is this normal, and what should I do?
+My 4 year 4 month old is fighting naps.
+Is this normal, and should I still be enforcing a nap time?

-With preschool and activities, how important is maintaining a strict nap schedule for a 4 year 4 month old?
+What's a typical nap schedule for a 4 year 4 month old who still naps?

 cards